isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/batch-import.md

  ```

->Note: The API only supports single-part upload.
+>Note: The API only supports single-part upload, meaning each file/micro-batch will need to be uploaded with individual calls.
 Ensure that the content-type is application/octet-stream.

 Response: